Stackclash/5e-vault/3. The Party/Session Logs/New Session.md

 Things to keep in mind during the session, from items to important details

 ## Events
-- The party goes through Victor's teleportation circle and
+- The party goes through Victor's teleportation circle and end up in the [[Village of Barovia]]
+- They try to find [[Gertruda]].
+They find letters from Victor.
+- When they try to take the teleportation circle back they end up in Strahd's Castle
+-

 # Summary
 ## New NPCs